awsdocs/amazon-forecast-developer-guide/doc_source/authentication-and-access-control.md

 # Identity and Access Management in Amazon Forecast<a name="authentication-and-access-control"></a>

 Access to Amazon Forecast requires credentials\.
 Those credentials must have permissions to access AWS resources, such as an Amazon Forecast dataset\.
-The following sections provide details on how you can use [AWS Identity and Access Management \(IAM\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) and Amazon Personalize to help secure access to your resources\.
+The following sections provide details on how you can use [AWS Identity and Access Management \(IAM\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) and Amazon Forecast to help secure access to your resources\.
 + [Authentication](#authentication)
 + [Access Control](#access-control)